Home » Garden » 19 Simple Spring Garden Ideas

 Spring Planting Ideas and Garden Design Tips

 Each year, I’m asked how to grow a beautiful flower garden that can be enjoyed all season long.
 And the truth is, it is not that hard to do.
 But there are a few things to keep in mind.
+Here’s what you need to know.

 How to Grow a Colorful Garden With Everblooming Design

-Looking for ways to grow an everblooming, colorful garden?
+Looking for ways to grow an everblooming, colorful garden that blooms from spring through fall?
 It is truly the best to watch a flower garden grow, bloom, and change all season long.
+And it’s easier done with low-maintenance plants.

 small cottage garden in fall with sedum autumn joy, rudbeckia and celosia overlooking the valley in fall with a sugar pumpkin

-If you are interested in growing flowers to cut this year, you’ve got to start a cut flower garden.
-It is so rewarding and fun to make fresh bouquets all season long.
+If you are interested in growing flowers to enjoy in bouquets, you’ve got to start a cut flower garden.
+It is so rewarding and fun to make fresh flower arrangements all season long.
+While you can find some plants at the nursery, you’ll have much more available to you if you start your own seeds, either indoors or out.

-And that might sound intimidating if you’ve never done it before.
-So I encourage you to try and direct sow something easy outdoors before going in on seed starting equipment inside.
+I realize that might sound intimidating if you’ve never done it before.
+So I encourage you to try directly sowing something easy outdoors before going in on seed starting equipment indoors.
+There are lots of great flowers to directly sow outdoors that include:

 My cut flower garden - How to Save Money at the Garden Nursery